-While adult students are automatically considered for Penn State Behrend’s academic and need-based scholarships, many outside organizations award scholarships specifically to adult students.
+While adult learners are automatically considered for Penn State Behrend’s academic and need-based scholarships, many outside organizations award scholarships specifically to adult learners.
 We recommend checking with your (or your spouse’s) employer, local civic groups, or church for scholarship opportunities.
 Several employer-based scholarships are also offered offered through many local companies.

 Individuals who are serving on active duty, reservists, veterans, and their dependents may be eligible for veterans educational benefits.